Skip to main content

 Train to Tignes

 Getting here by train may involve a few changes, which can be tricky with baggage or kids.
-But:
+But, if you're in no rush the train is the most environmentally-friendly option and it's arguably the most comfortable way to travel.

 About Transfers to Val Thorens